Exslims/MercuryTrade/README.md

  <p align="center">
  <img src="http://i.imgur.com/VjzWm5F.png"/>
   </p>

 **MercuryTrade** is an overlay application for Path of Exile written in Java.
-It's designed to facilitate all possible trading interactions providing a much better user experience for the players.
-The program went through countless design iterations and made by active Path of Exile players who use this tool themselves on a regular basis.
+Initially designed to facilitate trading interactions, today it's an immense platform that drastically improves user experience for the players.
+It went through countless design iterations and made by active Path of Exile players who use this tool themselves on a regular basis.

 ---
 ## FUNCTIONALITY: